CodeAndCake/AppsFromScratch/sessions/05/README.md

 ### CSS

-1. Where is best to put styling instructions?
+1. Where is best to put CSS?

 	- [ ] `<link rel="stylesheet" href="path/to/your-style.css">`
 	- [ ] `<p style="color:red;">This bloody text</p>`